Every year nearly one million Americans suffer through the severe pain of kidney stones, yet most kidney stones are completely avoidable.

 The same advice goes for athletes and people who are very active.
 You will sweat more so you will need to hydrate more.

-Occupation plays a part in one’s drinking patterns in that teachers, truckers, salespeople, pilots, mail carriers, and nurses (just to name a few) tend to drink less because they cannot access the bathroom as freely as an office worker.
+Occupation plays a part in one’s drinking patterns in that teachers, truckers, salespeople, pilots, mail carriers, and nurses (just to name a few) tend to drink less because they cannot access the bathroom as freely as office workers.
 When we find it hard or too time-consuming to use the bathroom we typically curtail drinking.

 Although water is the drink we recommend most, all fluids do count.
 However, I recommend that you do not overdo the other drinks—alcohol, tea, coffee, and juices—and make water your primary source of hydration.